PHX2600/The-Archive/forum/Off-Topic/1052 - Email Spam - legal reverse.md

 I did one look up and it came back empty: <!-- e --><a href="mailto:doyoulikepie@live.co.uk">doyoulikepie@live.co.uk</a><!-- e -->

-Another &quot;free&quot; look up found it in Redmond, but how can that be if it's a UK email.
+Another "free" look up found it in Redmond, but how can that be if it's a UK email.

 No clue...